- 2018 FIFA World Cup

 Managed by Colombian Hernán Gómez since 2014, not much is expected from the Red Tide for good reason.
 Gómez’ managerial career is underwhelming to say the least and his squad lacks the talent to seriously compete against Belgium and England.
 Key players are likely to include Román Torres, Armando Cooper, Alberto Quintero, Gabriel Gómez, Aníbal Godoy and Gabriel Torres.

-Most of the players that secured qualification are over 30 years of age so it will be interesting to see if Gómez uses the World Cup to bring through some younger players such as Ricardo Avila.
+Most of the players that secured qualification are over 30 years of age, making Panama one of the oldest squads in Russia.
 Hammered 6-0 by Switzerland in a recent friendly, let’s not kid ourselves here.
 Panama have no chance in Group G and will do well to avoid thrashings against Belgium and England.

 The Three Lions had no difficulty qualifying for their 15th World Cup, winning eight of their 10 games and conceding just three goals.
 The 1966 World Cup winners have been managed by Gareth Southgate since 2016, he will be confident of guiding England out of an easy group after the disappointment of Brazil 2014 where England failed to win a game, and an agonising loss against Iceland at the Euros in 2016.